Szymon-Czuszek/SAS-Data-Science/README.md

 [ProcSqlIndex.sas](SAS/ProcSqlIndex.sas): Using PROC SQL in Conjunction with Indexes to handle large amounts of data

-[ProcDataSetsBy.sas](SAS/ProcDataSetsBy.sas): Using PROC DATASETS in SAS
+[ProcDataSetsBy.sas](SAS/ProcDataSetsBy.sas): Using PROC DATASETS in SAS to handle large amounts of data

 [ProcDataSets.sas](SAS/ProcDataSets.sas): Using PROC DATASETS in SAS